Gautham25/FiboApp/README.md

 # FiboApp - Simple Web App that generates Fibonacci Series based on user's input
+NOTE: The fibonacci series generated considers 1 as the 1st Fibonacci number in the series.

 ## Stack
 Backend - Python(Flask) <br/>